 - If you're failing over to Azure and data encryption is enabled for the cloud (applies only when you have protected Hyper-v virtual machines from a VMM Server), in Encryption Key select the certificate that was issued when you enabled data encryption during setup on the VMM server.

-Select Shut down machine before beginning failover if you want Site Recovery to attempt do a shutdown of source virtual machines before triggering the failover.
+Select Shut down machine before beginning failover if you want Site Recovery to attempt to do a shutdown of source virtual machines before triggering the failover.
 Failover continues even if shutdown fails.

 You can follow the failover progress on the Jobs page.
 Even if errors occur during an unplanned failover, the recovery plan runs until it is complete.

-- After the failover, validate the virtual machine by logging into it.
+- After the failover, validate the virtual machine by logging in to it.
 If you want to go another recovery point for the virtual machine, then you can use Change recovery point option.

 - Once you are satisfied with the failed over virtual machine, you can Commit the failover.
-This deletes all the recovery points available with the service and Change recovery point option will no longer be available.
+Commit deletes all the recovery points available with the service and Change recovery point option will no longer be available.

 When you failover Hyper-v virtual machines from one on-premises site to another on-premises site, to come back to the primary on-premises site you have to first reverse replicate the virtual machine back to primary site and then trigger a failover.
 If the primary virtual machine is not available, then before starting to reverse replicate you have to restore the virtual machine from a backup.